N3zzar/End_to_end_Analytics_Engineering_Project/README.md

 This project showcases a full-stack analytics engineering pipeline that begins with YouTube data ingestion and ends with insights delivered through interactive dashboards.

-It demonstrates my ability to build and manage modern ELT workflows using Python, PostgreSQL, dbt Core, Aivene and Hex — with version control, testing, and best practices embedded throughout the pipeline.
+It demonstrates my ability to build and manage modern ELT workflows using Python, PostgreSQL, dbt Core, Aiven and Hex — with version control, testing, and best practices embedded throughout the pipeline.

 ## 🔍 Project Preview